PRATHAMESH9743/Vrinda_store_Analysis/README.md

 ## PROBLEM STATEMENT
 1. Compare the sales and orders using single chart
-2. Which month got the highest sales and orders.
+.
+Which month got the highest sales and orders.
-3. Who purchased more-men or women in 2022.
+2. Who purchased more men or women in 2022.
-4. What are different order status in 2022.
+3. What are different order status in 2022.
-5. List top 10 states contributing to the sales.
+4. List top 5 states contributing to the sales.
-6. Relation between age and gender based on number
+5. Relation between age and gender based on number
 7. which channel is contributing to maximum sales
 8. Highest selling category.